What are HEARTshops?

 Stashing your monkey mind behind the door.
 Stand up.
 Start anew.

-Calling up your spirit, weaving out the fullest dimensions of yourself, straight from the heart.
+Calling up your spirit, weaving through the fullest dimensions of yourself.

 Finding joy, self-healing, increased sensory awareness and self-confidence.

-Each of us, even those largely guided by reason and the intellect, or those who have forgotten the unadulterated joys and curiosities of childhood; each of us possesses a unique ability to turn inwards, listen to and lead from, the heart.
+Each of us, even those largely guided by reason and the intellect, or those who have forgotten the unadulterated joys and curiosities of childhood; each of us possesses a unique ability to turn inwards, listen to and lead from, our core.
 Your heart is your beacon, always linking to your deepest self, and connecting you to truths long buried or not yet unearthed.